The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Modeling the contamination from unresolved extragalactic sources

 \subsection{Fractions in stacked signals}

-Next, we calculate the integrated signal of unmasked halos, \acp{agn} and \acp{xrb} in the 0--10~Mpc transverse distance range to account for the contamination in our imaging analysis.
-The total contribution is $37\%$, with each of $20\%$, $12\%$, and $5\%$ for unmasked halos, \acp{agn} and \acp{xrb}, respectively (also see Fig.~\ref{fig:contam_prof}).
-We further divide the stellar mass range into two subranges of $9.5<\log M_*(M_\sun)<11$ and $11<\log M_*(M_\sun)<12$, and repeat the same analysis.
-The results of fractions are listed in Table~\ref{tab:fraction_unmasked}.
-We find that in the high stellar mass bin, where the unmasked galaxies are mostly central galaxies of group-size halos, the unmasked signal is dominated by halos gas.
-Whereas in the low stellar mass bin, unmasked \ac{agn} and \ac{xrb} have more contribution.
-We use a bootstrapping method to estimate the statistical uncertainties of the fraction.
-In short, we randomly select galaxies with replacement to construct bootstrapping samples, and calculate the standard deviations of the fractions estimated using the bootstrapping samples as the statistical uncertainties.
-The relative uncertainties are $6.9\%$, $1.8\%$ and $1.4\%$ for unmasked halos, \acp{agn} and \ac{xrb}, respectively.
+Next, we calculated the integrated signal of unmasked halos, \acp{agn}, and \acp{xrb} in the 0--10~Mpc transverse distance range to account for the contamination in our imaging analysis.
+The total contribution is $37\%$, with each of $20\%$, $12\%$, and $5\%$ for unmasked halos, \acp{agn}, and \acp{xrb}, respectively (also see Fig.~\ref{fig:contam_prof}).
+We further divided the stellar mass range into two subranges ($9.5<\log M_*(M_\sun)<11$ and $11<\log M_*(M_\sun)<12$) and repeated the same analysis.
+The results of the fractions are listed in Table~\ref{tab:fraction_unmasked}.
+In the high stellar mass bin, where the unmasked galaxies are mostly central galaxies of group-size halos, the unmasked signal is dominated by halos gas; whereas in the low stellar mass bin, unmasked \ac{agn}s and \ac{xrb}s demonstrate more of a contribution.
+We used a bootstrapping method to estimate the statistical uncertainties of the fraction.
+In short, we randomly select galaxies with replacements to construct bootstrapping samples and calculated the standard deviations of the fractions estimated using the bootstrapping samples as the statistical uncertainties.
+The relative uncertainties are $6.9\%$, $1.8\%$, and $1.4\%$ for unmasked halos, \acp{agn}, and \ac{xrb}, respectively.
 Given that the unmasked halos contribute about half of the unmasked signal, the averaged statistical uncertainty is below $5\%$.